This subject is complex however, this particular article is about business to business Non-Disclosure Agreements.

-Are you about to sign an NDA or a Non-Disclosure-Agreement?
+If you’re about to sign a business to business NDA or, a Non-Disclosure-Agreement?
 Think again!

-The reason is that so many operating NDA’s are often one- sided legal traps that ensnare the signer, and function as if, the issuer is the only person or company that contains expertise, knowledge, trade secrets and intellectual property.
+The reason is that so many operating NDA’s are often one- sided legal traps that ensnare the signer, and function as if, the issuer is the only person or company that contains any important and valuable expertise, knowledge, trade secrets and intellectual property.

 In fact, the massive generalization contained in most NDA’s, makes them function as if the signer has nothing to offer and the issuer is the only one with the real value.
 I remember going to see a new client in 2007, to assist them with a very complicated series of issues that involved both business and government, that, by just showing up to see what could be done to assist them, put my company and myself at risk.
 They were in a grave situation for not only what they created but also, the way they were using what they created in business.
 After we spent several days together, after arriving back home, one of the executives sent my company, a massive NDA to sign and required me to send it back via an encrypted PGP file.